SoftUni-Internal/interactive-content/EN/02-Generics/05-Type-Parameter-Bounds.md

     }
 }
 ```
-Let us explain what does the code above:
+Let us explain what the code does.

 The type parameter `T` extends Number to restrict the type of objects that can be used in the parameterized type.